Octoberfest7/OSEP-Tools/README.md

 Servicehollow - C# project that compiles to a service exe that performs process hollowing + ppid spoofing.
 Create service that will run as system on computer boot with sc create <servicename> binpath= c:\path\to\file.exe start= auto

-bypass-clm - C# project source code for InstallUtil bypass for executing powershell commands interactively via cli.
-Contains AMSI patch

 sql - C# project source code for SQL.exe project for exploitation of MSSQL servers in AD.

 x64_met_staged_reversetcp_inject.exe - Command line args: IP PORT PROCESS_TO_INJECT(explorer)

 x64_met_staged_reversetcp_hollow.exe - Command line args: IP PORT PROCESS_TO_HOLLOW(c:\\windows\\system32\\svchost.exe) PPID_SPOOF(explorer)

-bypass-ps.exe - For use with InstallUtil.
+ps-bypass - For use with InstallUtil.
 Contains AMSI binary patch.
 Will start an interactive powershell session in FullLanguageMode.

 sql.exe - x64 application for exploitation of linked SQL servers.
 Has functionality for use with InstallUtil AppLocker bypass.